berkeley-dsep-infra/datahub/docs/topic/cluster-config.rst

 ========================

-In our experience, Google Kubernetes Engine (GKE) has been the most stable, performant & reliable managed kubernetes service.
+In our experience, Google Kubernetes Engine (GKE) has been the most stable, performant, and reliable managed kubernetes service.
 We prefer running on this when possible.

 A ``gcloud container clusters create`` command can succintly express the